MystenLabs/sui/crates/sui-framework/docs/object_table.md

 ## Function `contains`

-Returns true iff there is an value associated with the key <code>k: K</code> in table
+Returns true iff there is a value associated with the key <code>k: K</code> in table
 <code><a href="table.md#0x2_table">table</a>: &<a href="object_table.md#0x2_object_table_ObjectTable">ObjectTable</a>&lt;K, V&gt;</code>